demiboy/tap/README.md

 {{description}}

-As internally tap uses Mustache, much like Inquirer, you can use all of it's features and power as well!
+As internally tap uses Mustache, much like Prompts, you can use all of it's features and power as well!
 ```

 `package.json.template`